rahul-pandare/LFDEM-install/README.md

 3. Make a folder named `opt` in the home directory.

-4. Open and edit the LF-DEM config file: go to LF DEM folder/LF_DEM/config, open Makefile_config_Rahul_m1.mk (update the name of the file as you wish).
+4. Open and edit the LF-DEM config file: go to LF DEM folder/LF_DEM/config, open Makefile_config_Rahul_m1.mk or Makefile_config_Rahul_m2.mk (update the name of the file as you wish).
 Update the following (if not already updated):
    - `install_dir = path/to/opt` (directory created earlier)
    - Compilers must be g++ and gcc
    - `SUITESPARSE_ROOT = path/to/suitesparse/folder`
    - `CXXFLAGS_EXTRA = -DGIT_VERSION="\"42ce875e-dirty\""`
    If the config file is not available at the location, edit the generic config file.
+**Note**: Different flags are used for M1 and M2 makefiles.

 5. Update Makefile: go to LF DEM folder/LF_DEM and edit `Makefile`.
 Update the name of the config file to `makeconfig = config/Makefile_config_Rahul_m1.mk` (or the updated file name).